-Team Athletes not completing the first or second round receive 20Penalties more than the worst-placed team Athlete, who has finished that particular round.
+Team Athletes not completing the first or second round receive 20 Penalties more than the worst-placed team Athlete, who has finished that particular round.

-- 2. In the case of equality between the teams for first, second and/or third place, a jump-off against the clock is necessary, in which all the team Athletes participate. - 3.
+- 2. In the case of equality between the teams for first, second and/or third place, a jump-off against the clock is necessary, in which all the team Athletes participate.
+If two jump-offs are required, the jump-off for the third place shall precede the jump-off for the first and second place.
+The classification in this jump-off is obtained by adding the Penalties and the times incurred by the best three Athletes in each team. - 3.
 In case of further equality (Penalties and time), the teams will be placed equal. - 4.
-The other teams will be placed according to their added Penalties in the two rounds; those with equal Faults are place equal. - 5.
+In case of equality of Penalties for any other placing, the teams will be placed equal. - 5.
 In addition to the team classification there will be an individual classification with prizes for this Competition. - 6.
 Teams taking part in Non-Open Championships from NFs outside the Continent or Region in which the Championship is held, may participate in the team Competition, but will not receive a team classification.
 They may receive prizes for the individual classification in the team Competition.